Who inherits when there is no will in California? A simple estate plan drafted by a professional can save you headaches from incomplete plans.

 But you will have no control over who gets what and how it might be split.
 This can include estranged siblings, ex-spouses mid-divorce, or a neglectful parent you haven’t spoken to in ten years.
 In other cases, dying without a will can mean that your unmarried partner gets nothing, including the house you lived in for decades.

 If you have no will, you are dying intestate.
 So what does this mean for who inherits when there is no will in California?
 This means you are dying without providing testimony on how you wish your belongings to be distributed, from in- and testatus.

-There are distinct differences between states when it comes to who gets what and why.
+There are distinct differences between states regarding who gets what and why.
 The most apparent distinction is that certain states are based on common law.
 In contrast, others enforce community property (ensuring that half of everything owned in marriage goes to the surviving spouse).
-Another distinction is that there are differences in the order of succession between states.
+Another distinction is differences in the order of succession between states.

 The order of succession defines how an estate is split among surviving kin after a person dies intestate.
 In community property states, like California, the surviving spouse gets:

 - Half of everything obtained or owned throughout a marriage, and;

 - Half or one-third (depending on whether the decedent had one or several children) of the decedent’s separate property.

 The rest goes to the surviving next of kin, in order of children, parents, and siblings.
 The spouse gets everything if there are no kids, surviving parents, and siblings.
 If there is no spouse, i.e., if the decedent was a widow/er, divorced, or unmarried, then the next of kin inherit first.
 Aside from spouses, this generally only includes registered domestic partners and blood relatives.
 No matter how long the relationship lasted, friends or unmarried partners receive nothing.